-When you apply for a home loan, a lender will take many factors into consideration when deciding whether to approve your application.
-One factor is the amount of deposit you have versus the size of the loan for which you're applying, or the loan-to-value ratio (LVR).
-But banks will also calculate your serviceability by deducting your expenses and liabilities from your income.
-Here's how it works.
+When you apply for a home loan, a lender will take many factors into consideration when deciding whether or not to approve your application.
+One factor is serviceability.
+This is when the bank decides whether you can comfortably "service" the loan repayments, after considering all of your income, expenses and liabilities.

 What is mortgage serviceability?